bevywise-networks/protobuf_support/README.md

 2. Compile the .proto file using protobuf compiler.
 		$ protoc --python_out=. screen.proto
 		The compiler generates a Python file.(screen_pb2.py)
-	(Note:) Protobuf compiler can be installed using:
-		$ sudo apt install protobuf-compiler
+	(Note:) Refer https://grpc.io/docs/protoc-installation/ to install the latest version of Protobuf compiler.

 ## Bevywise MQTTRoute
 Bevywise MQTTRoute is a highly extendable & reliable MQTT Broker fuelling powerful data management to build large scale IoT applications / solutions. https://www.bevywise.com/mqtt-broker/

-### Add ProtoBuf support to MQTTRoute
+### Add ProtoBuf support to Bevywise MQTTRoute

 1. Copy the compiled protoBuf Python class file (eg. screen_pb2.py) to Bevywise/MQTTRoute/extensions/
 2. Copy custom_store.py to Bevywise/MQTTRoute/extensions/
 3. In the  the method "handle_Received_Payload()" in Bevywise/MQTTRoute/extensions/custom_store.py, replace the imported ProtoBuf class name with the one used.
 If required this method can be modified.
 (Note: If the sample screen_pb2.py is used, modifications to custom_store.py are not required.)
 4. Set CUSTOMSTORAGE = ENABLED in Bevywise/MQTTRoute/conf/data_store.conf
 5. Google protobuf needs to be installed in MQTTRoute/lib.
-This can be done by either extracting google.zip and copying the directory 'google' into MQTTRoute/lib or by installing it via pip into the lib folder ($ pip install protobuf -t MQTTRoute/lib)
+This can be done by installing it via pip into the lib folder ($ pip install protobuf==4.21.12 -t MQTTRoute/lib)
 6. Run MQTTRoute
 	In Linux based machines,
 	$ cd Bevywise/MQTTRoute/bin